 That glowing red circle is the molten sterling silver.
 It needs to cool a bit before it is quenched.
 After about 15 minutes, the still very hot flask is quenched in a bucket of water.

 Quenching the hot flask causes the water to boil and break up the investment.
-Richard pulls the now sterling silver tree out of the water.

 CLEAN UP AND FINISHING